Shaaali/identity-apps/docs/guides/users/attributes/manage-scopes.md

-# Manage Scopes
+# Manage OIDC Scopes

-OAuth2.0 clients use **scopes** to determine the privilege to access the protected resources.
-However, for OpenID Connect, [scopes](https://openid.net/specs/openid-connect-core-1_0.html#ScopeClaims) can be used to request the information of users in the form of claims.

-Scopes is a convenient way of limiting the amount of user attributes an application has access to.
-An application is allowed access to user attributes only if it is bound by the requested scopes.
+[Scopes](https://openid.net/specs/openid-connect-core-1_0.html#ScopeClaims) is a convenient way of limiting the amount of user attributes an application can access.
+Each scope corresponds to a group of user attributes or claims.
+If these user attributes are required for your application, you can <a :href="$withBase('#using-scopes-in-client-applications')">use the scopes</a> to get the corresponding user attributes.

+An application is **not** allowed access to user attributes that are beyond the scopes requested by the application.

+## Default OIDC scopes
 Asgardeo uses `openid` as a marker scope during authentication and it will not send any user attributes for the `openid` scope.

 OpenID Connect defines the following scope values that can be used to request claims: